hande-qmc/hande/documentation/manual/compile-with-cmake.rst

    wrappers as arguments to ``--fc`` (``-DCMAKE_Fortran_COMPILER``) and ``--cc`` (``-DCMAKE_C_COMPILER``)

+- ``--mpi-with-scalapack``/``-DENABLE_SCALAPACK=OFF``.
+Enables linking to
+  ScaLAPACK.
+This requires that MPI is enabled and that a ScaLAPACK implementation is available.
 - ``--omp``/``-DENABLE_OPENMP=ON``.
 Enables OpenMP parallelization.
 CMake will check which flags are supported by your choice of compilers and add them to the compiler flags.